plaublin/intel_sgx_tutorial/README.md

 #### Intel SGX SDK

 We need to download and install the SGX SDK.

-We will install it in the `/opt/intel/sgxsdk` directory (the filename might be different, please check the links on Intel website):
+We will install it in the `/opt/intel/sgxsdk` directory:
 ```bash
 $ export SGX_SDK=sgx_linux_x64_sdk_2.17.100.3.bin
 $ wget https://download.01.org/intel-sgx/sgx-linux/2.17/distro/ubuntu20.04-server/$SGX_SDK